NitinSohal/MeetCove/README.md

 4. Push your changes to your forked repository: git push origin feature/your-feature-name
 5. Create a pull request
 # Credits
-Weather Wizard was created by Nitin Sohal.
+Meet-Cove was created by Nitin Sohal.